andreeo/webchat-socket/README.md

 1. **Open the project**

-   Open IntelliJ IDEA and select `File -> Open...`, then navigate to the `chatweb-with-socket` directory and open it.
+   Open IntelliJ IDEA and select `File -> Open...`, then navigate to the `webchat-socket` directory and open it.

 2. **Run the application**

-    - Locate the `ChatWebWithSocketApplication.java` file in the `src/main/java` directory.
+   - Locate the `WebChatSocketApplication.java` file in the `src/main/java` directory.
-    - Right-click on the `ChatWebWithSocketApplication` class and select `Run 'ChatWebWithSocketApplication'`.
+   - Right-click on the `WebChatSocketApplication` class and select `Run 'WebChatSocketApplication'`.

 3. **Access the application**